 However, there’s a catch: video and email just don’t seem to get along very well.
 You can't upload your videos as attachments, otherwise your emailing service will hit you on the head.
 And to place your video behind a simple hyperlink seems a bit... ominous.

+Now that you know how powerful video is for your marketing strategy, you may be wondering about the benefits of including video in emails sent to your audience.
 It would be a missed opportunity if you don’t take advantage of video’s power in your email communications.

 - Email is the preferred communication channel for 73% of millennials when they are contacted by businesses.